 However, an emotionally abusive partner will act as if must make your case to prove yourself to them so they’ll give you the favor of staying with you.
 Or they will make promises such as monogamy or plans such as a date or trip and cancel them without any regard for you.
 If you share your upset about them breaking their commitments, an emotionally abusive person will make it out as if your hurt is an over-reaction.
 This is gaslighting.
 Which leads to…

 An emotionally abusive partner will portray your emotions or thoughts to their mistreatment as the fundamental problem rather than their behavior.
+This is a form of gaslighting as well.

 I bought into this one for a long time personally.
 For years, I thought this wasn’t an emotionally abusive relationship because I would sometimes cry, beg, and yell from his mistreatment (especially him talking about other women he was seeing).
 Then, he would give me the silent treatment, because I was too “needy.”
 He would even sometimes “ban” me to sit on another couch when we were watching TV because I wanted to cuddle or hold hands.